-In constellations work, from an African perspective, we are summoning ancestral spirits!
+In constellations work, from an African perspective, we are honouring the living and the dead!

 Sometimes we need to honour those who have departed from the physical life but may not yet be at peace in the after-life.
-The work of Ancestral Constellations draws on traditional African spirituality, that which honours those who have gone before and seeks a healing path for those who are to come.
+The work of Ancestral Constellations draws on an African tradition, that honours those who have gone before and seeks a healing path for those who are to come.

 Looking to the Past for Healing